-

 carbonated harshness that is exaggerated by VFiPP compression.

-Flow‑Button Selection
+Flow‑Button Suggestion

-Rule of thumb – the brighter you want the shot,
+Rule of thumb – the brighter you want the shot, the lower the button flow number.
+Lower doses should also use lower flow button numbers.

-Dose (on 2k-3k hole basket) | ~15 g | ~18 g | ~21 g |
+Shot WITH pre-infusion - Dose on ~3k hole basket | ~15 g | ~18 g | ~21 g |

 ---|---|---|---|

-Dark Roast | 4 | 4 - 5 | 5 |
+Dark Roast / Months of Roast | 4 | 4 - 5 | 5 |

-Dark–Medium | 4 – 5 | 5 | 5 - 6 |
+Dark–Medium / Month of Roast | 4 – 5 | 5 | 5 - 6 |

-Medium | 5 | 5 - 6 | 6 |
+Medium / Weeks of Roast | 5 | 5 - 6 | 6 |

-Light–Medium | 5 - 6 | 6 | 6 - 7 |
+Light–Medium / Week of Roast | 5 - 6 | 6 | 6 - 7 |

 Button Selection Guide Table: VFiPPs can apply anywhere from ~8–9 bar of iso‑compressive force down to 0 bar (no button installed, i.e. traditional espresso).
 Experiment to find what you enjoy.